yookue/ts-multi-map/README.md

 ## Quickstart

-You can install ts-multi-map package in your existing TypeScript project as follows:
+You can install ts-multi-map package in your existing typescript project as follows:

 ```bash
 $ npm install @yookue/ts-multi-map --save